Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/allocator.md

      */
     event AllocatorMetadataURIUpdated(address indexed allocator, string metadataURI);

-	/// @notice Emitted when an operator queues a handoff of their stake to a target allocator event AllocatorHandoffQueued(address operator, address allocator, uint32 effectTimestamp);

-	/// @notice Emitted when a handoff from an operator to an allocator is completed for a set of strategies event AllocatorHandoffCompleted(address operator, address allocator, IStrategy[] strategies);

 	/// @notice Emitted whenever an allocator's shares are increased for a given strategy.
 Note that shares is the delta in the allocator's shares. event AllocatorSharesIncreased(address indexed allocator, address staker, IStrategy strategy, uint256 shares);